chennnxu/Survival-Analysis-and-Contributor-Attention-Allocation-in-Open-Source-Python-Projects/README.md

 # Replication Package structure

-The following replication package contains all required materials to replicate master thesis \\
+The following replication package contains all the code to replicate master thesis \\
-*Survival Analysis and Contributor Attention Allocation in Open Source Python Projects*.
+*Survival Analysis and Contributor Attention Allocation in Open Source Python Projects*.\\
-Below the file structure of this replication package is described.
+Below the file structure of this replication package is described.\\
+P.S.
+Due to the size of the processed data (20G+), only code are shown here.
+If you are interested a full archive with both code and data, contact the author by [email](xc.ecnu@gmai.com).
 ```
 .
 ├── README.md - A README file describing this replication package
 │
 ├── data-&-data-manipulation - All files pertaining to data, data collection and data manipulation
-│
-├── figures - Full size versions of each of the figures present in the paper, not required for replication
 │
 └── survival_analysis - All files pertaining to the survival analysis (KM and Cox) portion of the thesis
 │